kaape/kaape.github.io/projects/index.md

 ## Xbox Live Indie Games, 2010 - 2012

 After experimenting with [XNA](http://en.wikipedia.org/wiki/Microsoft_XNA) I focused on the Xbox 360 as the target platform for my games.
 I never really published anything until then, so the [Xbox Live Indie Games (XBLIG)](http://en.wikipedia.org/wiki/Xbox_Live_Indie_Games) were a great way to start.
-I've documented the development process on the separate blog [kaapedev.wordpress.com](http://kaapedev.wordpress.com) back then.
+I've documented the development process on the separate blog kaapedev.wordpress.com back then; meanwhile migrated all posts into this blog.

 After four years since my first game release on the XBLIG I recently hit the small milestone of 1000$ in revenue (~1400 games sold).
 Although this isn't a big financial success, I learned a valuable lesson in working with digital products.
 There are currently no costs for me to maintain the product, but there are still a few sales each month.